Actor Sreejith Ravi held in POCSO case | Law-Order

 ''The complainant children identified the accused.
 The FIR was registered and he was taken to court,'' a police officer said here.

-Various sections of the POCSO Act including Section 11 (1) and 12 have been slapped against the 46-year old actor.
+Various sections of the POCSO (Protection of Children from Sexual Offences) Act including Section 11 (1) and 12 have been slapped against the 46-year old actor.

 Earlier, he was booked in a POCSO case in 2016.